Showing posts with label fly. Show all posts

 The Magic Kingdom was the first theme park that we visited.

-Some of the sites that we saw were: It’s a Small World, and Pirates of the Caribbean, we watched the Enchanted Tiki Room Bird Show, rode all the roller coasters, walked up to Peter Pans Tree House, and rode the train.
+Some of the sites we saw were It's a Small World and Pirates of the Caribbean.
+We watched the Enchanted Tiki Room Bird Show, rode all the roller coasters, walked up to Peter Pan's Tree House, and rode the train.

-The crowds started to thin out because of the rain but we just purchased ponchos and stayed at the park.
+The crowds started thinning out because of the rain, but we just bought ponchos and stayed at the park.

 Christmas Tree in the Magic Kingdom